ColeBeck/Bookshelf/README.md

-## Bookshelf
+# Bookshelf
-The Bookshelf repository is intended to
+The Bookshelf repository is intended to store study materials and provide convenient reference to worthwhile resources
-- Store study materials
-- Provide convenient reference to worthwhile resources

 <br/>